 As an active member of the Parliamentary Internet, Communications and Technology Forum (PICTFOR), she works hard alongside MPs and businesses to help shape the future of the UK’s digital economy and unlock the potential for the growth of innovation and skilled jobs in Rushcliffe.

 A lifelong advocate for the environment, she understands the importance of preserving it for future generations.
-Upon election she became a member of the Conservative Environment Network, championing sustainability and pushing for countrywide conservation and decarbonisation efforts.
+Upon election, she became a member of the Conservative Environment Network, championing sustainability and pushing for countrywide conservation and decarbonisation efforts.
+She also co-chairs the All-Party Parliamentary Group on Geographically Protected Food to support our local producers in Rushcliffe.
 On a local level, Ruth is an advocate for the long-term development of greener homes and jobs.
+For example, she successfully lobbied the Government to bring forward the roll-out date for electric vehicles to 2030 which will create numerous jobs and opportunities in green technology.

 Keen to draw on her professional expertise and inform national policy, Ruth has also joined the cross-party group for Cyber Security.